jwmulholland/resume/resume.md

 Worked on a custom enterprise project with the largest telecommiunications company in South East Asia.
-This includes building low-level device drivers for kiosks, web applications to help members of staff process customer inquiries and applications on kiosks that help customers self-service and check-in at the business's retail locations.
+This includes building low-level device drivers for kiosks, web applications to help staff process customer inquiries and kiosk applications that help customers self-service at the business's retail locations.

 # Education